vectordotdev/vector/docs/specs/target.md

 # Target Specification

-This document specifies requirements for platforms ("targets") for the integration of Vector.
+This document specifies requirements for deployment targets for the integration of Vector.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”,